 Even though Lincoln drivers are paying great rates compared to the rest of the country, there’s no reason for them to pay any more than is necessary.
-To determine the best cheap car insurance in Lincoln, we looked at a variety of factors, including customer service, financial strength, premium cost and available discounts.
+To determine the best cheap car insurance in Lincoln, Bankrate reviewed a variety of factors, including customer satisfaction ratings, financial strength, premium cost and available discounts.

 Best car insurance companies in Lincoln